jezhalford/dbmarshal/README.markdown

     password  : The corresponding password.
     database  : The name of the schema you want to work with. directory : The path at which you will keep your migration files. alias     : A handy name with which you can reference these settings later.
+Use 'default' if you don't want to bother typing it in later.

 ...run...